ZhiangChen/vca/README.md

-# VCA - Vision-based Collision Avoidance
+# VCA
-Vision-based Collision Avoidance for Multiple Mobile Robots with Decentralized Don-communication.
+1. The Dynamic Window Approach to Multi-Robot Collision Avoidance